janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 Cynically, it's easy to believe that the author of the Atlantic article searched "how long does it take to learn toki pona" and found one of jan Mato's forum posts.
 The author is writing for a fairly prestigious publication, so I wouldn't be surprised if they were nervous about citing a random forum post.
-Instead, don't cite the source at all!.
+Instead, don't cite the source at all!

 Alternatively, it could have been Marta Krzeminska.
 There isn't evidence to support this claim, but we are in speculation territory- "Marta" isn't terribly far from "Mato," and